- Distinguish between spaces for group experiences, privacy, storage, and display.

 - Describe how to organize materials for independence, easy use, and learning.

-Infant and toddler caregivers make many decisions each day: which books to read, what questions to ask a toddler’s family, which experiences to offer, which materials to place where, etc. In many instances, these decisions are the result of careful advanced consideration, in addition to a personal understanding of how an infant and toddler learning environment should be, feel and look.
+Infant and toddler caregivers make many decisions each day: which books to read, what questions to ask families, which experiences to offer, how to arrange materials, etc. In many instances, these decisions are the result of careful advanced consideration, in addition to a personal understanding of how an infant and toddler learning environment should be, feel, and look.

 Infants and toddlers, like most of us, are drawn to inviting and engaging environments.
 Thinking about the ways to create a safe, flexible, and playful indoor learning environment requires planning and exploring ideas from multiple perspectives.